Momentum distributions, spin-dependent observables, and the D_2 parameter for 3He breakup

-It was shown in Ref.~\cite{Ableev3He} that at higher spectator momenta the EMDs of deuterons and protons in $^3$He plotted versus the relativized internal momentum $k$ coincide well [which is consistent with the presentations in Fig.~\ref{fig:neutron}(b) and Fig.~\ref{fig:deutMD}], while they are significantly different when plotted versus the non relativistic internal momentum (the spectator momentum in the $^3$He rest frame).
+It was shown in Ref.~\cite{Ableev3He} that at higher spectator momenta the EMDs of deuterons and protons in $^3$He plotted versus the relativized internal momentum $k$ coincide well [which is consistent with the presentations Figs.~\ref{fig:neutron}(b) and \ref{fig:deutMD}], while they are significantly different when plotted versus the nonrelativistic internal momentum (the spectator momentum in the $^3$He rest frame).
 Such agreement only holds when the analysis is done in terms of the relativized internal momentum $k$.
-This indicates that the $k$ variable is an adequate measure for the internal relative momentum of the $^3$He constituents.
+This indicates that the $k$-variable is an adequate measure for the internal relative momentum of the $^3$He constituents.

 Data on $(d,p)$ fragmentation~\cite{JINR(dp)}, including those for spin-dependent observables~\cite{saclay, dubnacarb} and their analysis, resulted in similar conclusions.
 At small $k\lesssim 0.25$~GeV/$c$ the spectator model can be used for the data analysis, the EMD of protons in the deuteron agrees well with the proton momentum distribution density calculated for known versions of the deuteron wave function, while at higher $k$ there is a strong qualitative disagreement between calculations and the existing set of data.
 We therefore expect that in the $^3$He breakup for $k\lesssim 250$~MeV/$c$ the reliability of the spectator model predictions should be about the same as in the $(d,p)$ case.